Top Five Free Things to Do in Shanghai

 5. A Personal Experience of Chinese Culture: Shanghai's Parks

 Shanghai has lots of parks.
-Most of the parks are free of charge (only about 10 parks aren't; they usually charge lots of yuan).
+Most of the parks are free of charge (only about 10 parks aren't; they usually charge over fifty yuan).

 Parks are great places to get a close look at and take part in Chinese culture, especially the life-style of Shanghai people.
-Folks head to parks early for morning exercises: doing tai chi, dancing, sword dancing, and practicing erhu (a two-string bowed instrument), which consist of unique Chinese-style morning exercises.
+Folks head to parks early for morning exercises: doing tai chi, dancing, sword dancing, and practicing erhu (a two-string bowed instrument), and various other unique Chinese-style morning activities.

 The most popular Shanghai tour: Three-Day Essence of Shanghai Tour